 At the age of 15 years old, she fought her first official female boxing match in Ireland and of course she won.
 She has then gone on to fight in the Olympics in 2012, where she came home with Gold.
 Taylor turned professional in 2016 and has gone on to win numerous fights.
 Katie is currently the unified lightweight female world champion.

 In may 2018 she was ranked as the worlds second best active female lightweight boxer.
-Katie Taylor has become an amazing role model for other young girls and boys wanting to get into the boxing sport and represents Ireland well, she is one of our great exports!
+Katie Taylor has become an amazing role model for other young girls and boys wanting to get into the boxing sport and represents Ireland well: humble, skilled and determined, she is undoubtedly one of our greatest exports!

 During the 90’s Sonia O’ Sullivan became one of Ireland best athletes and sporting stars as she won many medals in the Olympics, World Championships and European Championships.
 Sonia became an inspiration to many and brought hope back to Ireland after it had been hit by a huge economic difficulty.